 The choice is resistance or acceptance.
 What you resist persists.
 So try to keep a positive attitude as you choose your favorite nighttime affirmations.

-These night affirmations and positive statements will have you on your way to a good night’s sleep and help you shift to positive thinking.
-Keep in mind that the best way to really manage your sleep may involve changing your bedtime routine.
-But first let’s look at the following positive thoughts.
+TIP: night affirmations and positive statements will have you on your way to a good night’s sleep and help you shift to positive thinking, but keep in mind that the best way to really manage your sleep may involve changing your bedtime routine.

 Here is a simple exercise to help you get to sleep: